dreamdroppin/Java-Lab-005/README.md

 Determine the output of the program in [FlowOfExecution.java](src/FlowOfExecution.java) without using IntelliJ or another IDE.
 Understanding how to trace through code, understand logical operators, and following the flow of execution is critical to becoming a good programmer, and of course just a good problem solver.

+## Part 6: Triangle Formation Test

+**Objective:**
+Create a file named `src/Triangle.java` and write a program in it that determines if three given lengths can form a triangle.
+The test for triangle formation is as follows:
+- If any of the three lengths is greater than the sum of the other two, you cannot form a triangle.

+**Requirements:**
+- Input three integers representing the lengths of sticks.
+- Output whether you can (or cannot) form a triangle with the given lengths.
+- Create code to validate inputs are valid integers.
+- Display an error if any of the lengths are negative or zero.

 ## Submission
 Follow these steps for submission:
 1. Create a Feature01 branch of your code if you haven't already.